Koha-Community/kohadocs/source/serials.rst

 To see a list of all of the routing lists for a specific patron is visit the :ref:`Routing lists tab <routing-lists-label>` on their patron record.
-Patrons are able to see a list of their own routing lists when logged into the OPAC in the :ref:`your routing lists <your-routing-lists-label:>` tab.
+Patrons are able to see a list of their own routing lists when logged into the OPAC in the :ref:`your routing lists <your-routing-lists-label>` tab.

 .. _subscriptions-in-staff-client-label: